MongoDB Integration

 godspeed plugin add @godspeedsystems/plugins-mongoose-as-datasource

-- After installing the plugin using godspeed plugin add command, you will find two auto generated files in your project at src/datasources/types/mongoose.ts
+**- ** You will find two files in your project related to the mongoose plugin at src/datasources/types/mongoose.ts

 and src/datasources/mongoose.yaml